Akiftsc/mertbulan.github.io/_posts/2020-01-12-moving-to-germany-things-that-you-need-to-know.md

 Once you find a flat which fits your requirements, you should send a message as soon as possible for asking for an appointment.
 If you are going to live in a big city, the competition will be really high so you have to be fast.
 In the message, would be really helpful if you can introduce yourself shortly.
 If you have luck, you will get an appointment.
 Don't surprise if you see more than 20 people when you go for visiting the flat. (you can't rent a flat without visiting, that's the law) If you like the flat, you give your papers then the landlord selects one tenant from the people who gave their papers.
 Do not send any money to your potential landlord without getting your signed contract.

 Once you have your signed contract, do not forget to buy a household insurance.
-I am using [ONE Insurance](https://www.one-insurance.com/de/en/) since they have English support.
+I am using [GetSafe](https://www.hellogetsafe.com/en-de/referral?n=Mert&r=9EDA-HBFY&s=1) since they have English support.
 You can also buy a liability insurance from them, if you live in Germany you should definitely have these two insurances.
-I pay around 5€ per month for both.
+I pay around 10€ per month for both.

 ## Garbage separation